Leo-Corporation/LeoCorpLibrary-Web/documentation/Mathematics-functions.md

 </details>

 The `GetHypotenuse()` method allows you to get a triangle's hypotenuse from the two other sides.
-(Pythagore) It returns a `double` value.
+(Pythagorus) It returns a `double` value.

 It's in:
 ~~~ cs